ATaveraMi/ActividadIntegral/README.md

-# ActividadIntegral
+# String Matching Algorithms

 ## Overview

-**ActividadIntegral** is a project that includes several string matching and substring finding algorithms, implemented to enhance pattern matching capabilities.
+**String Matching Algorithms** is a project that includes several string matching and substring finding algorithms, implemented to enhance pattern matching capabilities.
 The main functionalities of the project are encapsulated in various classes, each focusing on a specific algorithm such as the Knuth-Morris-Pratt (KMP) algorithm, the Manacher's algorithm, and the Longest Common Substring using Dynamic Programming.

 ## Features